vcrichtonhill/pixelbattle/README.md

 # Battle Game with Pygame

 A simple turn-based battle game built using the **Pygame** library.
 This game features two mages (White Mage and Black Mage) engaging in a magical duel.
 Players can attack or heal during their turns.
 This project was assisted by a wonderful tutorial series by [Coding by Russ](https://www.youtube.com/watch?v=Vlolidaoiak&list=PLjcN1EyupaQnvpv61iriF8Ax9dKra-MhZ&ab_channel=CodingWithRuss).
+All art was drawn and owned by me.

 ## Features